jugglingrose/Taskit/README.md

 ## Additional Notes

-This repo contains the React code developed by Corean Gonzales
+This repo contains the React code for the Organizer UI, developed by Corean Gonzales